Bynet-Communications-DevOps/DevNow/README.md

 # DevNow
-DevNow Hackathon Repository
+# DevNow Hackathon Repository

+## Tasks

-1> Create 3 folders - App, Dev, Images - 45 minutes
+### 1. Setup Folders and Files - 45 minutes
+1. Create three folders: `App`, `Dev`, `Images`.
-Inside each folder create a file named  DevNow.txt  and insert some text into it
+2. Inside each folder, create a file named `DevNow.txt` and insert some text into it.

+### 2. Clone and Run JavaScript Project - 90 minutes
--Clone a remote repo residing in github containing javascript source code - 90 minutes Understand how to run the script locally
+1. Clone a remote repository on GitHub containing JavaScript source code.
+2. Understand how to run the script locally.

+### 3. Verify Script Output
--Check that script runs and output is as described in the task
+1. Check that the script runs and the output matches the description provided in the task.

+### 4. Modify and Commit Changes - 45 minutes
--Change a local file named TeamMembers.txt and commit the changes locally and push to origin
+1. Modify a local file named `TeamMembers.txt`.
+2. Commit the changes locally.
+3. Push the changes to the origin.

+### 5. Update Output Message
--Change the output message to “i am a part of dev.now” - 45 minutes
+1. Change the output message to “I am a part of dev.now”.

-Do 2.b 2.c again with the changes code
+2. Repeat steps 2.1 and 2.2 with the updated code.

+### Bonus Task
-Bonus: make a change to the output to retrieve data from local file/api call to chucknorris
+1. Modify the output to retrieve data from a local file or make an API call to Chuck Norris.

-Dependencies
+## Dependencies

-Basic Linux Commands
+- Basic Linux Commands

-Basic Git Commands with Examples
+- Basic Git Commands with Examples

-JavaScript Tutorial
+- JavaScript Tutorial